-This years Pelee Island meeting was held on June 4-5.
+This year’s Pelee Island meeting was held on June 4-5.
 Representatives from three US islands — South Bass, Middle Bass, and Kelleys – also attended.
-The group’s mission is to share ideas and work to preserve the islands’ natural beauty and past culture and promote ecotourism so that all who visit will enjoy the natural splendor and history that the islands have to offer.
+The group’s mission is to share ideas and work to preserve the islands’ natural beauty and past culture and promote ecotourism so that all who visit will enjoy the natural splendor and history the islands offer.

 Members of the Consortium share ideas and methods relevant to the challenges and opportunities of the Lake Erie islands.
 All four islands share a common ecological niche.
-Although the boundary between Canada and the United States separates the Lake Erie Islands into two countries, the islands have been historically, naturally and culturally interconnected to one another.
-At the confluence of two migration routes – the Atlantic Flyway and the Mississippi flyway – the islands are significant stopover sites for many species.
+Although the boundary between Canada and the United States separates the Lake Erie Islands into two countries, the islands have been historically, naturally, and culturally interconnected.
+The islands are important stopover sites for many species at the confluence of two migration routes – the Atlantic Flyway and the Mississippi Flyway.

-Boaters entering the US from Canada are likely to be helped by the new ROAM App allowing them to report entry using Mobile devices.
-The App is being offered by the US Customs and Border Protection and you can download it and register your information.
+Boaters entering the US from Canada will likely be helped by the new ROAM App, allowing them to report entries using Mobile devices.
+The App is being offered by US Customs and Border Protection, and you can download it and register your information.
 It was not in full operation in Ohio at the time of the meeting but will be available shortly.
-When the new Pelee Islander II ferry goes into service this summer it will also improve access to the island but the big improvement will come a year later when there will finally be three big ferries serving the island after the older Pelee Islander is overhauled.
+When the new Pelee Islander II ferry goes into service this summer, it will also improve access to the island but the big improvement will come a year later when there will finally be three big ferries serving the island after the older Pelee Islander is overhauled.

 Members of the consortium could see vivid examples of this process.

 These are currently a big problem for Lake Erie and Put-in-Bay because they cause toxic algal blooms.
 Wetlands also support many plants, which are important for insects, including pollinators that help produce our food,” said Jill.
-Beyond creating habitat for species at risk, the wetlands are also good for people.
+Beyond creating habitat for at-risk species, the wetlands are also suitable for people.
 The restored ponds help with much-needed flood reduction, water filtration, erosion reduction, and nutrient retention.
 The group toured the site and backwoods of the former Strowbridge Quarry.
-Pelee Island resident Ron Tiessen, who manages the Pelee Island Heritage Center, gave a lecture on the geological formation of Pelee with evidence from the Strowbridge site.
+Pelee Island resident Ron Tiessen, who manages the Pelee Island Heritage Center, lectured on Pelee’s geological formation with evidence from the Strowbridge site.

 The group had lunch at an impressive new Pelee Island restaurant, the Stone House 1891, near the west dock.
 It provides Canadian craft

 beer and local Ontario wines.
-All of the food is made from scratch with ingredients from the island and regional farms and markets.
+The food is made from scratch with ingredients from the island and regional farms and markets.
 It

 uses an 800° wood-burning oven for pizza.